rafael-gomes/habits/README.md

 ## 💻 Project

 Habits is an app that you can use to track your habits and check if you completed them.
+It was developed during the NLW Setup Week.

 ## 🚀 Technologies